 Description:

-American Pansy is a newly classified mutation.
+Cardoon is a newly classified mutation.
 Originally thought to be basic Redhead or Sparkly, or some combination with fawn, it was sold in the United States as early as 2010 through James Marie Farms (1)(2), and later by Myshire Farms and other sources (3), likely imported from Germany.
 During this time, there was rumors of a separate Redhead that was compatible with EB, often called "Chocolate Pansy" (4).
-Recent test breeding by Jen Jordan and Rebecca Lynch in 2024 have found an isolated, separate mutation that was likely mixed with regular Redhead during the importation that causes the look of the fabled "Chocolate Pansy", and renamed it "American Pansy" for testing purposes (1)(2).
+Recent test breeding by Jen Jordan and Rebecca Lynch in 2024 have found what is believed to be a separate mutation that was likely mixed with regular Redhead during the importation that causes the look of the fabled "Chocolate Pansy", and renamed it "American Pansy" while testing the gene originally(1)(2), later changing the gene name to "Cardoon".

 It acts similar to Sparkly and regular Redhead, in that it increases red and black pigment, creating larger "splotches" on the bird.
 In homozygous, isolated form, it is believed to cause a deep red color with white tips and black centers, almost mimicking the white laced red variety in chickens.
 (1)(2)

-Breeding with American Pansy:
+Breeding with Cardoon:

 AP x AP = 100% AP